Restriction on minimum degree in the contractible sets problem: Introduction

-It follows from the Mader's paper~\cite{Mader3} that the answer to the analogous problem is negative for $n$-connected graphs with $n \geqslant 4$.
-More precisely, for any $k \geqslant 2$ there exists an arbitrarily large $n$-connected graph $G$ such that $G$ does not contain a connected set $W$ such that $|W| = k$ and $G - W$ is $n - 1$-connected.
-So, the question remains open only for $3$-connected graphs.
+Mader~\cite{Mader3} showed that the answer to the analogous problem is negative for $t$-connected graphs with $t \geqslant 4$.
+More specifically, for any $k \geqslant 2$, there exists an arbitrarily large $t$-connected graph $G$ such that $G$ does not contain a connected set $W$ such that $|W| = k$ and $G - W$ is $(t - 1)$-connected.
+Thus the question remains open only for $3$-connected graphs.